-Total cost of sales, which primarily includes food and supply costs, labor and general and administrative expenses directly related to Companyowned restaurant sales, decreased to \$0.2 million for the three month period ended September 23, 2018 compared to \$2.1 million in the three month period ended September 24, 2017.
-The decreases were primarily the result of decreased Company-owned store count.
+Total cost of sales, which primarily includes food and supply costs, labor and general and administrative expenses directly related to Company-owned restaurant sales, decreased to \$0.2 million for the three month period ended December 23, 2018 compared to \$1.1 million in the three month period ended December 24, 2017.
+For the six month period ended December 23, 2018, total cost of sales decreased to \$0.3 million from \$3.1 million.
+The decreases in costs in both three and six month periods were primarily the result of decreased Company-owned store count.